SoftEngiNir/mockatron/README.md

 2. ForeignKey - Can be either one_to_one or one_to_many (default).

-3. RelatedColumn - custom type of relationship (see `ddgen.enums.py` for the different `RelationshipType`), for example can be used to define a chronological order between dates.
+3. RelatedColumn - custom type of relationship (see `ddgen/enums.py` for the different `RelationshipType`), for example can be used to define a chronological order between dates.

 ## Engines

 The engines here are the basic data generators for the Column types.
 Here I leverage 3 libraries to use as a base engine for all engines - random, faker and numpy.
 The premise of the engines is that they implement the `sample` method that returns a single value of a certain type.
 They are meant to be small, light so that it's easy to create your own engines and use them.
+(See `ddgen/engines`)

 ## Installation